-- · The agent will continue to perform detections of attacks, anomalies and any custom rules/signals - The agent will continue to enforce existing blocking decisions - The agent will not queue request logs and there will be an outage of data shown in the console, ability to look at individual requests or aggregate data will be lost until the connection is reestablished. - · The agent will not receive updates for new detections or enforcement decisions
+- · The agent will continue to perform detections of attacks, anomalies and any custom rules/signals - The agent will continue to enforce existing blocking decisions

 How can I disable the agent?

 The agent can be disabled in two ways: 1) by clicking the agent mode toggle at the top of the consoles and selecting "off," and 2) by stopping agents via configuration management.